boostorg/hana/doc/tutorial.md

 have to type `boost::hana::make<boost::hana::Tuple>` when you are out of Hana's namespace.
 Simply put, `make<...>` is is used all around the library to create different types of objects, thus generalizing the `std::make_xxx` family of functions.
-For example, one can create a `Range` of compile-time integers with `make<Range>`:
+For example, one can create a `hana::range` of compile-time integers with `make<Range>`:

 @snippet example/tutorial/containers.cpp make<Range>